davidfoster/magic-leap-floor-detection/README.md

 ## Examples

 In these examples, vertices are rendered in yellow whose normals fall within a specified degree delta of the floor normal.
-Of those vertices, those who fall below the detected floor y are considered to be a part of the floor, and are rendered in green.
+Of those vertices, those who fall below the detected floor `position.y` are considered to be a part of the floor, and are rendered in green.

 By default, the degree delta is `20`° and the floor normal is world `Vector3.up`.
-The rendered detected floor y also includes an error margin (default: `0.05`) to envelop noise in the spatial map which falls just above the de facto detected floor y but should still be considered a part of the floor.
+The rendered detected floor `y` also includes an error margin (default: `0.05`) to envelop noise in the spatial map which falls just above the de facto detected floor `y` but should still be considered a part of the floor.

 ### Simple Floor Visualizer